 After verifying the condition of the product, inventory the panels and miscellaneous items and compare against the packing slip to ensure all material is received.

 Note: Notify Metal Design Systems, Inc. immediately if the quantities received do not match the packing list.
 Failure to do so may result in forfeiture of the right to receive corrective action.

+Storage:

-Storage: Store crates in a clean dry place.
+Store crates in a clean dry place.
 If the crates are to be stored outside, cover the crates to protect from the elements and ventilate to minimize heat build up (Figure 1).
 At the end of each work day, place loose panels back into the open crates, secure the panels, and cover the crate.

-Figure 1
+Shake Out:

-Shake Out: Crate #1 will have a set of shop drawings revised to reflect field measurements and indicating panel part numbers and locations.
+Crate #1 will have a set of shop drawings revised to reflect field measurements and indicating panel part numbers and locations.

 Each crate will have a packing slip indicating the part numbers and quantities of the panels enclosed.
-At this time it may be beneficial to boldly write the contents of each crate on the outside for future reference.
+At this time it may be beneficial to boldly write the contents of each crate on the outside for future reference and/or highlighting by color the packing slip and shop drawing elevations to designate panel location by crate.
 If possible, strategically place each crate in a location convenient to the final destination of its contents.

-Handling Individual Panels: When removing panels from the crate, always take care to lift and clear other panels and sidewalls of the crate (Figure 2).
+Handling Individual Panels:

+When removing panels from the crate, always take care to lift and clear other panels and sidewalls of the crate (Figure 2).
 Never slide or drag panels out of its location.
-When carrying a panel, always their carry it "on edge" and never flat (Figure 3).
+When carrying a panel, always carry it "on edge" and never flat (Figure 3).
 Always be aware of your surroundings and take special care when handling panels that have intermediate routs or panels that have welded connections.
 Do not place the panels in any position that will cause the panel face or edges to come into contact with any surface that will cause damage to the protective film or panel finish.
 The protective film is designed to prevent minor abrasions.
 Extreme care should still be taken to avoid dents and scratches.
-Figure 2